 "Sunder Rajan's study [is] an invaluable resource for tracking the discursive limitations of law and women's agency in postcolonial India from the twentieth into the twenty-first century." — Sharleen Mondal and Rahul Gairola , South Asian Review

 "The . . .
-Rajan volume-appropriate for advanced undergraduate and graduate classes as well as the specialist in Indian politics-add[s] rich case studies to the well-established field of feminist postcolonial modernity, paving the way for future works to imagine effective feminist resistance." — Paige Johnson Tan , Perspective on Politics
+Rajan volume-appropriate for advanced undergraduate and graduate classes as well as the specialist in Indian politics-add[s] rich case studies to the well-established field of feminist postcolonial modernity, paving the way for future works to imagine effective feminist resistance." — Paige Johnson Tan , Perspectives on Politics

 “The Scandal of the State is filled with Rajeswari Sunder Rajan's trademark scrupulousness and full documentation of opposing views, yet also with her characteristic wit and deep political wisdom.
 Her ultimate indictment of the realities of the Indian state is biting and utterly persuasive.
 This is a brilliant, pathbreaking book.” — Bruce Robbins, author of Feeling Global: Internationalism in Distress